atomicno28/Recipe-App/README.md

 7. AXIOS

-# we're constituting similar api's using
+# We're constituting similar api's using
   express.router()

   1. auth
   2. Recipes

-# middleware
+# Middleware

 1. app.use(express.json()) - for converting all the incoming files to json format.
 2. app.use(cors())